fossasia/pslab-firmware/README.md

 It might not be straightforward to run this application.
 Java and JavaFX libraries are required as pre-requisites and they can be downloaded from [Gluonhq](https://gluonhq.com/products/javafx/) page and installation instructions are available at [OpenJFX Docs](https://openjfx.io/openjfx-docs/#install-javafx) page.
 Extract the `lib` folder into `/usr/local/openjfx/` directory to use the supplimentary [shell file](bootloader-host-application/run-host.sh) to execute the GUI application.

+More resources on ezbl integration can be found from [this video](https://www.youtube.com/watch?v=2LhW11LbNhY).

 ## Branch Policy

 * The **bootloader** branch contains the new version of firmware that enables on-site firmware updates over a USB connection.